wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 ## 6.3.
 Get test WAN

-If you want to get some test WAN to experiment with Galaxy Consensus, you can send an email with your WAN PoS test account address to the email shown below with your request, and we will transfer the test WAN to you within 3 working days.
+If you want to get some test WAN to experiment with Galaxy Consensus, you can fill a form on this URL: (Waiting to update...)

 | Index            | Email         |